 National accounts present data on economic activities taking place in a given geographic area over a period of time.
 The best known component of national accounts is gross domestic product (GDP), which is widely considered to be a key indicator of the health of an economy.
 National accounts also provide valuable information about the structure of an economy, and can include a range of other economic indicators.

 The System of National Accounts 2008 (SNA 2008), published by the United Nations, sets standards for the compilation of national accounts.
 Falkland Islands national accounts have, as far as possible, been prepared in line with these standards.
-However, due to limitations on data availability and statistical resource, the Policy Unit does not compile a full set of national accounts as defined in SNA 2008.
+However, due to limitations on data availability and statistical resource, the Policy & Economic Development Department does not compile a full set of national accounts as defined in SNA 2008.
 Work has focussed on compiling a production account and a generation of income account.

 Gross Domestic Product measures the amount of economic activity occurring within a defined territory and time-frame.
 The gross domestic product of an economy is equal to the sum of the gross value added by each institutional unit (i.e. each company, household etc.) within that economy.